 How to Reduce Anxiety: 3 Tips [Plus Exercises!]

-You can be sitting in a comfortable environment around people that you enjoy, yet the thoughts you’re having are preventing you from enjoying it.
+You can be sitting in a comfortable environment around people that you enjoy, yet the thoughts you’re having make it difficult to fully settle into or enjoy the moment.
 The environment on the outside might be a good one but inside all you can do is think about how you might have said the wrong thing or how you could have done something better or how someone who’s around might not like you.
 This is the experience of anxiety and it can really consume your mind and your day.

 And trying to find ways to deal with anxiety?
 Well, that can be equally consuming.
 Before we know it, there is little room left for us to experience the joy and meaning of whatever it is that we generate joy and meaning from in our lives.